lmiller1990/vue-pdf-renderer-demo/README.md

 This is a demo on how to build a customer renderer for Vue.js 3.
 This one renders to a PDF using [PDFKit](https://pdfkit.org/).

-This is not for production use, but to demonstrate how you could create a non-standard custom renderer.
+This is *not* for production use, but to demonstrate how you could create a non-standard custom renderer.

 See [the blog post](https://lachlan-miller.me/articles/vue-3-pdf-customer-renderer) for a write-up on how to write a custom renderer, or the [article here](./ARTICLE.md).

-`master` may not be in a working state; I am just hacking on this when I have time.
-You can find out by installing the deps with `yarn` then run `yarn ts-node src` to generate the PDF, then `open file.pdf` to see the output.
+`master` may not be in a working state; I am just hacking on this when I have time, adding features as I go.
+You can try it out by by installing the deps with `yarn` then run `yarn ts-node src` to generate the PDF, then `open file.pdf` to see the output.

 Currently this: